 5.1 Workweek.
 The normal workweek consists of 40 hours in a one-week period with at least two consecutive days off for full time employees.
 Offices must remain open during university hours, which are normally from 8:00 a.m. until 5:00 p.m.
 A flexible schedule of hours and staggered shifts may be maintained in some departments by mutual agreement of supervisor and employee(s).

 5.2 Less Than Twelve (12) Month Work Assignment.
-For those employees whose work assignment is less than twelve (12) months during the fiscal year, a letter will be sent out by the Human Resources Department on an annual basis, with a copy to the Union President, advising employees of the number of days to be worked during the fiscal year.
+For those employees whose work assignment is less than twelve (12) months during the fiscal year, information will be provided via MyNMU and the Human Resources website by the Human Resources Department on an annual basis, advising employees of the number of days off contract during the fiscal year.

 5.3 Shift Hours.
 The first shift is any shift that regularly starts on or after 5:00 a.m. but before 1:00 p.m.
 The second shift is any shift that regularly starts on or after 1:00 p.m. but before 9:00 p.m.
 The third shift is any shift that regularly starts on or after 9:00 p.m. but before 5:00 a.m.